ndalcin/travelonrails/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License]: https://opensource.org/licenses/MIT
+The gem is available as open source under the terms of the <a href='https://opensource.org/licenses/MIT'> MIT License</a>